Xbar and SwiftBar plugin¶

 $ mpm --bar-plugin-path

 This option is handy for deployment and initial configuration of Xbar/SwiftBar.
-I personally use this in my dotfiles to symlink the plugin to its latest version:
+I use this in my dotfiles to symlink the plugin to its latest version:

 $ ln -sf "$(mpm --bar-plugin-path)" "${HOME}/Library/Application Support/xbar/plugins/mpm.7h.py"